-The STEP 1 study investigated the efficacy of semaglutide + healthy lifestyle versus a matching placebo among 1961 participants.
-Study participants underwent a 68-week intervention of semaglutide (or placebo) and a lifestyle intervention that included counseling sessions (every 4 weeks) to help them adhere to a reduced-calorie diet (500-kcal deficit per day) and increased physical activity (150 minutes per week of physical activity) (Wilding et al., 2021a).
-Both diet and activity were recorded daily in a diary or by use of a smartphone application or other tools and were reviewed during counseling sessions.
+- 1. Counseling and Behavior Therapy: Participants received counseling sessions (every 4 weeks) to help them adhere to a reduced-calorie diet (500-kcal deficit per day) and increased physical activity (150 minutes per week of physical activity).
+Note: The Step III trial included greater physical activity (up to 200 minutes per week) and intensive behavior therapy that included 30 counseling sessions with a registered dietitian over 68 weeks covering topics such as dietary changes, physical activities, and behavioral strategies to ensure the appropriate implementation and compliance with the intervention (Wadden et al., 2021). - 2.
+Activity Tracking: Both diet and activity were recorded daily in a diary or using a smartphone application or other tools and reviewed during counseling sessions.